GOLD

 - Confirmation: Use PCR to confirm price trends.
 Rising prices with increasing calls or falling prices with increasing puts suggests trend continuation.

-- Extremes: Very high COI Strength (>0.6 or <-0.6) combined with price at support/resistance can signal strong reversals.
+- Extremes: Very high COI Strength % or OI Strength % (>60% or <-60%) combined with price at support/resistance can signal strong reversals.

 Remember: PCR is a sentiment indicator, not a timing tool.
 Always combine with technical analysis, support/resistance levels, and risk management.